cppshizoidS/C-Cpp/README.md

 Det Of Matrix contains a program for find a determinant of matrix

-Algorithms contains a basic algorithms
+Algorithms contains a basic algorithms(Searchs, etc)